swaroopch/byte-of-python/README.md

 Here are what people are saying about the book:

-> Somewhere around 2004 - 05 when I was convinced I wasn’t smart enough to be a programmer , I came came across the original A Byte of #Python, and that changed my entire perspective on computing and life , I owe a lot to that book @swaroopch had written: https://python.swaroopch.com
+> Somewhere around 2004 - 05 when I was convinced I wasn’t smart enough to be a programmer , I came came across the original A Byte of #Python, and that changed my entire perspective on computing and life , I owe a lot to that book @swaroopch had written.
 > -- [Rahul](https://twitter.com/unrahu1/status/1288743029637959682) on Jul 30, 2020

 > This is the book that got me into programming almost a decade ago.